March 15, 2022

 Fortunately, we don't live in a cyberpunk dystopia, and we can all agree that a company's workforce should represent a valuable resource to nurture and to count on (as the term "human resources" reminds us) rather than a synthetic product to exploit.

 With this in mind, how can we further amplify the most human aspects of our core social dynamics, including the way we approach work and manage our staff, with the help of something typically perceived as cold and depersonalizing like technology?
 In other terms, can we really make the HR field "more human than human" through artificial means?
-Probably yes, given that all the main tech trends driving HR digital transformation seem to be pointing right in this direction.
+Probably yes, given that all the main tech trends driving HR software development seem to be pointing right in this direction.

 In recent years, following a logic comparable to that described by evolutionism, the HR industry has undergone a radical change to adapt to the new challenges of the labor market.
 This adaptation process, typically referred to as digital transformation, involved the implementation of cutting-edge technologies in a variety of HR-related business functions that were previously performed manually or with more basic software solutions.
+For instance, even such seemingly simplistic but in reality very time-consuming tasks like looking up information is increasingly automated with enterprise search software.

 Among the key emerging technology trends paving the way to HR digital transformation, Sierra-Cedar's 2020 HR Systems Survey identified first and foremost analytical disciplines such as HR predictive analytics and benchmarking, followed by machine learning, robotic process automation (RPA), and the cloud-based PaaS model.